 Oral proceedings before the Boards of Appeal, like those for oppositions, are public.
 According to the announcement, members of the public wishing to attend oral proceedings conducted by videoconference may do so in a dedicated room located at the premises of the Boards of Appeal in Haar, Germany.
 In view of the current pandemic, however, only limited places will be available.
 It will not be permitted to make photographic images or sound recordings or to re-transmit any part of the oral proceedings.

 This announcement marks a major change in policy by the Boards of Appeal, which have previously resisted the use of videoconferencing for oral proceedings.
-In a fairly recent case, T 2068/14 (which we reported here) the appeal board stated that the onus was on the appellant to persuade the board that conventional oral proceedings were not appropriate to properly present the appellant's case and that the board should exercise its discretion to, exceptionally, explore the possibility of holding oral proceedings by video conference.
+In a fairly recent case, T 2068/14, the appeal board stated that the onus was on the appellant to persuade the board that conventional oral proceedings were not appropriate to properly present the appellant's case and that the board should exercise its discretion to, exceptionally, explore the possibility of holding oral proceedings by video conference.
 In the light of this recent announcement, we assume that such reasoning will no longer apply, and that oral proceedings in appeals will be conducted by videoconference if the applicant so wishes.
 This is a welcome change, which will help to reduce the costs of appeals.